czbiohub-sf/yogo/data_pipeline_utils/README.md

     </RectangleLabels>
 </View>
 ```
-  - Go to the "Data Import" tab, click "Upload Files", and import `tasks.json`
+  - Go to the "Data Import" tab, click "Upload Files", and import the `tasks.json` in the run folder that you are annotating.
+An example path would be `<path to run folder>
   - Click "Save"

 and you are ready to annotate!